 Contributions - The Foundation evaluates grants and contributions for evidence of the transfer of commensurate value from the Foundation to the grantor or resource provider.
-The transfer of commensurate value from the Foundation to the grantor or resource provider may include instances when a) the goods or services provided by the Foundation directly benefit the grantor or resource provider or are for the sole use of the grantor or resource provider or b) the grantor or resource provider obtains proprietary rights or other privileges from the goods or services provided by the Foundations as exchange transactions under ASC 606, Revenue from Contracts with Customers, or other appropriate guidance.
+The transfer of commensurate value from the Foundation to the grantor or resource provider may include instances when a) the goods or services provided by the Foundation directly benefit the grantor or resource provider or are for the sole use of the grantor or resource provider or b) the grantor or resource provider obtains proprietary rights or other privileges from the goods or services provided by the Foundation accounts for the grants or contributions as exchange transactions under ASC 606, Revenue from Contracts with Customers, or other appropriate guidance.
 In the absence of these factors, the Foundation accounts for the award under the contribution accounting model.